 Every situation is different.
 In a situation when you are in danger of defaulting on a business loan, the best course of action is to consult an accountant and/or a legal expert who can give you advice for your particular situation.

 Let’s turn this information into action.
 Here is how you can keep your business assets safe and your business running as smoothly as possible.

 When applying for a loan, lease, or advance, interest rates and fees are important, but so is ensuring that you understand the collateral you are putting up against your business.

 The collateral a lender requires isn’t always immediately apparent; some lenders use vague language to describe what they require, and others don’t even file a lien unless they suspect you’re in danger of defaulting.
 When in doubt, ask your lender to fully explain the situation; you don’t want to be surprised later on.

 Your work doesn’t stop there: periodically check your business’s UCC records.
 Because UCC documents don’t require your signature, many things could go wrong without your knowledge.
 Your funder may have filed a more general lien than was agreed to, or they may not have removed a lien after you paid off debt.
 All these things could cost you money or sources of capital down the line.

-Liens filed against your business can be viewed online, though some states charge small fees for the service.
+Liens filed against your business can be viewed online via a public records search.
+However, some states charge small fees for the service.

 Blanket liens are often unavoidable when seeking business financing.
 Know what you’re dealing with, and you’ll be able to better use this type of collateral to your advantage.